MarcoEidinger/swift-package-dependencies-check/README.md

 - Version 1.1.x is using Swift 5.3
 - Version 2.0.x is using Swift 5.5
 - Version 2.1.x is using Swift 5.5
+- Version 2.2.x is using Swift 5.6
+- Version 2.3.x is using Swift 5.7

 ## Similar Packages